-Deductions allowed from receipts comprising gross operating revenue include uncollectible accounts, as well as taxes imposed by New York State or its municipalities or the federal government, where the taxpayer is merely a collecting agency for the taxing authority (for example, state and local sales taxes, or federal excise taxes).
+Deductions allowed from receipts comprising gross operating revenue include uncollectible accounts, as well as taxes imposed by New York State or its municipalities or the federal government, when you are collecting taxes for the taxing authority (for example, state and local sales taxes, or federal excise taxes).

-Line 26 - Enter 100% of receipts that comprise intrastate gross operating revenue from telegraph services wholly within New York State.
+Line 27 - Enter 100% of receipts that comprise intrastate gross operating revenue from telegraph services wholly within New York State.
 If you employ a Uniform System of Accounts as prescribed for federal or state regulatory purposes, enter the amount of receipts that comprise gross operating revenue as reflected in these accounts.

-Lines 27 and 28 - Use the accounting rule method to allocate interstate and foreign gross operating revenue if you employ a Uniform System of Accounts as prescribed for federal or state regulatory purposes, and these accounts reflect the amount of gross operating revenue from interstate and foreign services attributable to New York State.
+Lines 28 and 29 - Use the accounting rule method to allocate interstate and foreign gross operating revenue if you employ a Uniform System of Accounts as prescribed for federal or state regulatory purposes, and these accounts reflect the amount of gross operating revenue from interstate and foreign services attributable to New York State.
 Enter the amount of receipts that comprise interstate and foreign gross operating revenue from those accounts.